qsharp-community/qsharp-community.github.io/_posts/2020-06-23-Durr_Hoyer_Post_1.md

 ## TL;DR
 ---

     The Dürr-Høyer algorithm takes an unsorted table of integers and finds the minima in Big-O(sqrt(N)) N being the # of elements in the table.
     There is a python host file and a Q# file.
     The python file follows the Quantum Minimum Searching Algorithm closely.
     The Q# file follows the Quantum Exponential Searching Algorithm implementation for finding a unique solution.
-    This implementation will allow for easy use of QMSA on any problem where a unique solution needs to be found.
-    The python host file is not necessary though it does give us a template to work on other problems.
-    QESA can be run indepently and will allocate itself to your table size and random index.

     If you would like to contribute to this project or take a look at some code head over to:
     https://github.com/mridulsar/DurrHoyerLibrary